raygun101/MarkupKit/README.md

 MarkupKit also provides extensions to the standard `UITableViewCell` class that allow it to be used in markup.
 This is discussed in more detail in a later section.

 ### Declaration
-`LMTableView` provides the following factory methods, which are used to construct new table view instances in markup:
+`LMTableView` provides two factory methods that are used to construct new table view instances in markup:

     + (LMTableView *)plainTableView;
     + (LMTableView *)groupedTableView;

-For example, the following markup creates a plain table view containing three rows:
+For example, the following markup creates a "plain"-style table view containing three rows:

     <LMTableView style="plainTableView">
         <UITableViewCell textLabel.text="Row 1"/>